1. Troubleshooting guide

 Connection issues

 Data connection issues can occur for several reasons.
-Some issues are expected, such as when you don't have the proper credentials to view the data in a data source that's been shared with you.
+Some issues are expected, such as when you don't have the proper data credentials to view the data in a data source that's been shared with you.
 Other reasons include broken or incomplete configurations, deleted data sources, loss of authorization to the data, and so on.

 Try these steps to resolve problems connecting to your data set.